Space Apprentice: Plot summary

-When the novel starts, Yurkovsky and Bykov senior say goodbye to Grisha Bykov - Bykov's son - and Dauge and leave on a mission from international spaceport Mirza-Charle.
-Meanwhile, Yuri Borodin is also in the spaceport, trying to find a ride.
+When the novel starts, Yurkovsky and Bykov Sr. say goodbye to Grisha Bykov, who Bykov's son, and Dauge and leave on a mission from the international spaceport Mirza-Charle.
+Meanwhile, Yuri Borodin is also in the spaceport and tries to find a ride.
 Spaceport authorities direct him to the port director, but he is currently out of town.
-Disappointed, Yuri wanders into a Capitalist-run bar, where the owner-cum-bartender is engaged in an ideological debate with a Russian Communist.
+Disappointed, Yuri wanders into a capitalist-run bar in which the owner/bartender is engaged in an ideological debate with a Russian communist.
 Yuri befriends the Russian, Ivan Zhilin, and tells him of his problems.
-Ivan suggests Yuri to go to the spaceport hotel in the evening, and try to convince the astronauts who stay there to take him along.
+Ivan suggests Yuri to go to the spaceport hotel in the evening and try to convince the astronauts who stay there to take him along.
 Yuri does so and meets Bykov and Yurkovsky.
-Yurkovsky, currently serves as a Chief Inspector.
-He plans to make a tour of several planets and planetoids.
+Yurkovsky currently serves as a Chief Inspector and plans to make a tour of several planets and planetoids.
 Bykov is piloting his ship.
 They agree to give Yuri a ride.

 Their first stop is Mars.
-The Earth (mostly Russian) colonists there are battling an alien life form the giant slug (the Flying Martian Leech aka sora-tobu hiru).
+The Earth (mostly-Russian) colonists there are battling an alien life form the giant slug (the Flying Martian Leech aka sora-tobu hiru).
 As the colonists are planning a large-scale slug hunt, they realize that some of the buildings in the area are not human-made.
-Since the buildings look so much like the simple prefabricated structures set up by the colonists, everyone just assumed they were left there by previous expeditions.
+Since the buildings look so much like the simple prefabricated structures set up by the colonists, everyone just assumed that they had been left there by previous expeditions.
 Some colonists lament the lack of initiative that has descended over the colony in recent years, and Yurkovsky agrees.
-The raid on slugs, carried out in part using the weapons brought by Yurkovsky, is reasonably successful, and the colonists cheer up.
+The raid on slugs, which is carried out in part using the weapons brought by Yurkovsky, is reasonably successful, and the colonists cheer up.

-On the way to research station Eunomia, the spaceship crew runs an emergency drill, and Yuri, while stressed and confused, holds up to the pressure.
+On the way to the research space station Eunomia, the spaceship crew runs an emergency drill, and Yuri, while stressed and confused, holds up to the pressure.

-The station was orbiting the Sun with parameters of 15 Eunomia, a very large asteroid which nearly completely disappeared after a few years of research.
+The station was orbiting the Sun with parameters of 15 Eunomia, a very large asteroid that nearly completely disappeared after a few years of research.
 Yurkovsky and Yuri witness a scheduled experiment on propagation of gravitational waves that are created by annihilating a chunk of the asteroid the size of Mount Everest.